purpleidea/mgmt/docs/quick-start-guide.md

 export PATH=$PATH:$GOPATH/bin
 ```

-* Run `make deps` to install system and golang dependencies.
+* Run `make dev` to install system and golang dependencies.
 Take a look at
 `misc/make-deps.sh` for details.
 * Run `make build` to get a freshly built `mgmt` binary.